|

 to Under Sheriffs when they had to organise an execution in their county.
 The

-Under Sheriff selected the hangman and assistant(s) from this list.
-Where
+Under Sheriff selected the hangman and the Governor selected the assistant(s)

-there was to be a double execution there were normally two assistants.
+double execution there were normally two assistants.
 It was also decided that all future

 executioners and assistants would undertake a week’s training.
 This was initially at Newgate and after it

 closed in 1903, at Pentonville prison.
-At

-satisfactory.
-Merely being on the list
+were deemed satisfactory.
+Merely being

-did not automatically mean that they would be chosen by the sheriffs.
-Normally they would attend an execution or
+on the list did not automatically mean that they would be chosen by the

-to observe them and their reaction to the hanging.
+the governor to observe them and their reaction to the hanging.
 Not everyone could cope with the reality of

 an execution.
 Successful candidates had